How does this medication work? What will it do for me?

 Skin reactions: This medication commonly causes skin reactions.
 Some of these reactions can be severe.
 If you experience skin redness, itching, rash, peeling, cracks, dryness, or swelling and inflammation around the nails, contact your doctor.
 Since sunlight may worsen skin reactions caused by this medication, people taking it should wear sunscreen and a hat, and limit sun exposure.

 Pregnancy: Panitumumab should not be used during pregnancy.
+Women who could become pregnant should use effective contraception while receiving this medication and for 6 months after stopping it.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Breast-feeding: It is not known if panitumumab passes into breast milk.
+If you are a breast-feeding mother and are taking this medication, it may affect your baby.
 If you are taking this medication, you should not breast-feed during treatment and for 2 months after the last dose.

 What other drugs could interact with this medication?